Total Protein (TP)

 Amylase

-This tests for inflammation of the pancreas and kidneys.
+This test measures the amylase enzyme to help detect inflammation of the pancreas or kidneys.

 Sodium (Na+)